Concrete Contractor in Kansas City, MO

 Do Kansas City concrete contractors need a license?

 Yes.
 Concrete work in Kansas City requires an active City of Kansas City contractor license.
-ContractShield verifies every Kansas City concrete pro's license number plus general liability insurance before they can bid.
+ContractShield collects every Kansas City concrete pro's license number plus general liability insurance documents for your review before they can bid.

 How much does a new concrete driveway cost in Kansas City?